J-Wengler/NLP_Paper/manuscript.md

 element-wise and then divided by the number of keywords.
 This technique has been shown to be the simplest and most accurate way to generate a singular word vector from various word embeddings and is usually used to generate document-wide word embeddings [@url:http://arxiv.org/abs/1607.05368].

+### Manual Gene Expression Omnibus Evaluation
+Gene Expression Omnibus (GEO) is the parent corpus from which StarGEO is derived [@doi:10.1093/nar/30.1.207].
+To compare our technique directly to GEO we use a manual technique.
+We first use the advanced search option on
+GEO to input the exact queries we used from StarGEO.

 ### Model Evaluation
 All model evaluation is performed in a Docker container to allow other researchers to perform the same analysis described in this section [@doi:10.1145/2723872.2723882].The Docker image used to build the container is the python:3.8.5 image available on the Docker website [@url:https://hub.docker.com/_/python].
 In the 'Python_Code' directory there are six scripts that handle